Jerry-GK/ClearC/ReadMe.md

 6. No built-in allocator.

-7. Member functions of different base types can NOT have the same name.
-This is bad for encapsulation.
+7. **Member functions of different base types can NOT have the same name.** This is bad for encapsulation.

+    **There are also NO private/public constraint for members variables or functions for structs.**